 Not much has changed in appearance from the previous Nikon Z7/Z6 camera bodies.
-The dimensions are a small increase overall thus if you are comfortable using the older Z7/Z6 you should feel right at home with the newer Nikon Z7 II The biggest improvements come via the addition of two EXPEED 6 processors, which improves every aspect of the camera, including its buffer, autofocus, and continuous shooting speed.
-In 12-bit lossless compressed RAW shooting mode, the Z7 II is able to capture up to about 77 images as compared to the 23 RAW image limit of the older Z7.
+The dimensions are a small increase overall; thus, if you are comfortable using the older Z7/Z6, you should feel right at home with the newer Nikon Z7 II.
+The biggest improvements come via the addition of two EXPEED 6 processors, which improves every aspect of the camera, including its buffer, autofocus, and continuous shooting speed.
+In 12-bit lossless compressed RAW shooting mode, the Z7 II can capture up to about 77 images compared to the 23 RAW image limit of the older Z7.
 You achieve a continuous shooting rate of about 10 FPS of the Nikon Z7 II.

-With the addition of the second EXPEED processors comes a more snappy camera and improved performance overall - one most notable is the Autofocus.
-The Nikon Z7 II is now in my opinion competes against any other Full Frame Mirrorless camera on the market.
-Better improved tracking and eye tracking with the ability to set a boundary box to avoid the focus being lost by busy backgrounds.
+With the second EXPEED processor's addition comes a more snappy camera and improved performance overall - one most notable is the Autofocus.
+The Nikon Z7 II is now, in my opinion, competes against any other Full Frame Mirrorless camera on the market.
+Better improved tracking and eye tracking can set a boundary box to avoid the focus being lost by busy backgrounds.
 Those who were critical of the Nikon Z7 Autofocus performance should be very pleased with the improvements found in the Nikon Z7 II.

 The things BOTH Nikon Z7 and Nikon Z7 II do equally well: